dominodatalab/Phuse2024-LLM-Workshop/README.md

 Run the first cell to load all the library dependencies by pressing *Shift + Enter*.

-This template uses an out of the box document from Domino - but want to use the Nissan documents from our S3 bucket.
+This template uses an out of the box document from Domino - but want to use the documents from our S3 bucket.
 We need to add a new cell to the Notebook, click the **+** in the top left:

 <p align="center">
 <img src = images/notebook2.png width="800">